 The Company also entered into an agreement with Kiwanda Mining Partners LP ("Kiwanda LP") to generate, acquire, and develop coal projects in Peru and Colombia.
 Kiwanda LP was to fund the projects but is in default of these commitments and Lara has contributed its own capital to maintain the projects.
 In October 2014 the Company signed a definitive agreement with partner Kiwanda Mines LLC ("Kiwanda") to sell the rights and options held under the above agreements for phosphate and coal, to Phillips River Mining Limited ("Phillips River").
-Refer to Note 7 of the December 31, 2015 financial statements for the terms of the agreement.
-The completion of the sale is pending the approval of the listing of Phillips River by the Australian Securities Exchange.
+Refer to Note 6 of the December 31, 2014 financial statements for the terms of the agreement.
+At this point the sale is proceeding and the Phillips River shareholders have approved the transaction.

 If the sale completes, Lara will receive US\$570,000 and 50% of the vend-in shares from Phillips River.
 Phillips River will also assume the day-to-day management and costs of the acquired assets.
 Therefore if the sale completes, Lara will receive a significant amount of cash and will not be contributing any further cash resources to manage these coal and phosphate assets.
 This would result in a significant improvement in Lara's financial position.
 If the sale does not complete, the Company may have to raise additional funds from other sources such as liquidating its equity investments or raising funds through a private placement.
 Lara would also have to determine whether it could find a new buyer for those assets or whether to continue funding them.
-At December 31, 2015 the continuity of the Company's investment in associated companies and joint ventures was as follows:
+At March 31, 2016 the continuity of the Company's investment in associated companies and joint ventures was as follows: